 An AI-built prototype proves that the product can exist.
-Production proves that the product can survive contact with users, data, traffic, payments, support, and future development.
+Production proves that it can survive real users, real data, real traffic, real payments, and real scrutiny.

 1. Map the real product surface